snirsnir/projects/README.md

 ------------------
 MehunanimRiddles:
 A competitive website among gifted program students.
 Which is built from 5 riddles.
 Once a group finishes an riddle, they get a point.
 A team that reaches 5 points win the competition.
-During the activity, a table will be screened with all groups so students can know the status of themselves  their rivals link to repository: https://github.com/snirsnir/cybermehu
+During the activity, a table will be screened with all groups so students can know the status of themselves  their rivals. link to repository: https://github.com/snirsnir/cybermehu
 ------------------